 In 2015 PK Floats was purchased by SR Aviation.
 This purchase coupled with a substantial investment in the Lincoln, Maine facility breathed new life back into the company.
 Many of the former employees returned, and in the fall of 2015 PK Floats was back in production.

 Three years later, in 2018, a group of local investors purchased PK Floats from SR Aviation.
 All of the investors are pilots, including the President, Patrick McGowan.
+In 2020, PK Floats developed several new floats for the experimental market, including the PK 2050A for the Carbon Cub and Super Legend Cub.
 Now PK Floats is busier than ever.
 With more orders coming in and more floats going out.
 The owners and employees are focused on building the “world’s finest seaplane floats” and growing this legendary brand and company.

 Patrick McGowan – President